cambecc/earth/README.md

      components.
 For example, downloading a new layer produces a new grid, which triggers reinterpolation, which in turn triggers a new particle animator.
 Events flow through the page without much coordination, sometimes causing visual artifacts that (usually) quickly disappear.
+   * There's gotta be a better way to do this.
+Any ideas?

 inspiration
 -----------